MaxHorstmann/StackExchange-Alexa/README.md

 "Hot questions!" - "Please say: technology, business, or life!"

 "Business!" - "Here's a hot question from 'The Workplace': 'As a developer, what can I do about bad/lack of requirements from the product owner?'
 Want to hear more?"

-# Enable Skill on my Echo

-This skill hasn't been published yet to Amazon.
-Mainly, I'm waiting for Amazon to resolve [this](https://forums.developer.amazon.com/questions/75718/oauth-state-parameter-too-long-can-it-be-shortened.html).

-In the meantime, feel free to [contact me](https://twitter.com/Max_Horstmann) if you're interested in beta testing.

 # Technical Details